bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

     update: Builders<Product>.Update.Set(x => x.Stock, 5));
 ```

 The first parameter of the `UpdateOne` function is the filter condition.
 You can use any of the syntax described before.
-The second parameter is the descriptor of the update operation which you can build with `Builders<T>`.
+The second parameter is the descriptor of the update operation, which you can build with `Builders<T>`.

-In the example code above, the names of the arguments are specified (`filter:` and `update:`) to make it clear what the parameter represents.
-This is optional, but it increases readability (at the expense of length of code).
+In the example code above, the argument names are specified (`filter:` and `update:`) to make it clear what the parameter represents.
+This is optional, but it increases readability (at the expense of code length).

 The operation can update multiple fields at the same time.